greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

 ### Limitations

 There are potential limitations of our GitHub-based approach.
-Because our review manuscript pertained to a computational topic, most of the authors had computational backgrounds, including previous experience with version control workflows and GitHub.
+Because the Deep Review pertained to a computational topic, most of the authors had computational backgrounds, including previous experience with version control workflows and GitHub.
 In other disciplines, collaborative writing via GitHub and Manubot could present a steeper barrier to entry and deter participants.
 In addition, Git carefully tracks all revisions to the manuscript text but not the surrounding conversations that take place through GitHub issues and pull requests.
 These discussions must be archived to ensure that important decisions about the manuscript are preserved and authors receive credit for intellectual contributions that are not directly reflected in the manuscript's text.
 GitHub supports programmatic access to issues, pull requests, and reviews so tracking these conversations is feasible in the future.

-In the Deep Review, we established [contributor guidelines](https://github.com/greenelab/deep-review/blob/v0.9-preprint/CONTRIBUTING.md) that discussed norms in the areas of text contribution, peer review, and authorship, which we identified in advance as potential areas of disagreement.
+In the Deep Review, we established [contributor guidelines](https://github.com/greenelab/deep-review/blob/v1.0/CONTRIBUTING.md) that discussed norms in the areas of text contribution, peer review, and authorship, which we identified in advance as potential areas of disagreement.
-Our contributor guidelines required verifiable participation: either directly attributable changes to the text or participation in the discussion on GitHub.
+Our contributor guidelines required verifiable participation for authorship: either directly attributable changes to the text or participation in the discussion on GitHub.
 These guidelines did not discuss broader community norms that may have improved inclusiveness.
 It is also important to consider how the move to an open contribution model affects under-represented minority members of the scientific community [@zBl3qgGT].
 Recent work has identified clear social norms and processes as helpful to maintaining a collaborative culture [@NuDPNceu].